A-Sanil/leetcode-discord-RPC/README.md

 # leetcode-discord-RPC

-# - u run the bat file and it puts you into debugger mode and you can sign into profile after also check using the link http://localhost:9222/json

-# this a fun project im working on to display activity on leetcode on discord

 # also google needs to be run in debugger mode HUGE THING so it keeps track even when not tabbed in !

+# u run the bat file and it puts you into debugger mode and you can sign into profile after also check using the link http://localhost:9222/json

+ this a fun project im working on to display activity on leetcode on discord

-current issue is bc this doesnt use an extension, I cant display the actual live rank and I have another version with lanague if I want to fix I might drop an extension that works aswell
+current issue is bc this doesnt use an extension, I cant display the actual live actualt level of the problem ie : hard, easy, medium and I have another version with lanague if I want to fix I might drop an extension that works aswell

+if anyone could help pls drop a pull adding one cause I think discord RPC is cool

 # heres some pictures of it: